autonomy-course/autonomy-course.github.io/textbook/autonomy-textbook.md

 This is an active area of research and discussion especially in the legal community.
 There is a need for existing liability laws to evolve to reasonably identify the appropriate remedies for damage and injury.
 This become particularly problematic as higher levels of autonomy are implemented &rarr; what about levels `4` and `5`?

-Various countries (the UK, France, Germany, Japan, \etc) have started to draft policies and laws to handle the issues of liability.
+Various countries (the UK, France, Germany, Japan, _etc._ ) have started to draft policies and laws to handle the issues of liability.

 In the US, there is a policy proposal that will rest the [liability with the **manufacturer**](https://digitalcommons.law.scu.edu/cgi/viewcontent.cgi?article=2731&context=lawreview) of the vehicles.